Linaro/website/about/board/README.md

 <div class="col-sm-9" markdown="1">
 ### **Eric Finco** / STMicroelectronics

 Eric Finco is Senior Engineering Director at ST-Microelectronics heading up Linux kernel development as well as hardware/software applications for digital consumer products.
-He has almost 25 years experience in telecom and embedded software and systems at Philips, NXP, ST-Ericsson and ST-Microelectronics and has worked for 18 years in the ARM software and hardware ecosystem.
+He has almost 25 years experience in telecom and embedded software and systems at Philips, NXP, ST-Ericsson and ST-Microelectronics and has worked for 18 years in the Arm software and hardware ecosystem.
 Eric graduated from Paris XI- Orsay University and the Grenoble Institute of Technology (INPG) in France.

 </div>
 <div class="col-sm-3 text-center">